 There are two reasons why the objection should be carefully drafted.
 Firstly, the objection will not be valid unless it states “fully and in detail” the grounds on which the taxpayer is relying.
 Secondly, if the objection later becomes the subject of review by a Tribunal or appeal to a court, the taxpayer will generally be limited to the grounds stated in the objection.
 It is generally desirable to have an objection drawn up by a tax agent, accountant or tax lawyer unless only a small amount is involved.
 The objection should be signed by the taxpayer personally or, in the case of a company, by its public officer.
 Our Sydney taxation lawyers can assist you in drafting, preparing and lodging an objection as it is very important to carefully draft an objection to ensure optimal chances of success.

 Our dedicated taxation lawyers can provide you with quality legal advice and assist you to fulfil your taxation obligations.
-You can meet with one of our tax lawyers in our Sydney CBD office, or in one of our branch office located across Sydney.
-To organise a free initial consultation with one of our tax solicitors, contact our head office by telephone on (02) 9233 4048 or email to email@example.com.
-Please peruse our "Locations" tab for a complete list of our branch offices.
+To organise a consultation with one of our tax solicitors, please contact our firm by telephone on (02) 9233 4048 or send an email to email@example.com.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.